Sameep1234/notes/vault/courses.Semester 5.Embedded Systems.Lecture 1 (Lab).md

 ## Extra points
 * ![](/assets/images/2021-09-04-18-37-03.png)
-* For ATMEGA Ports, we have 4 ports each 8 bit.
+* For ATMEGA, we have 4 ports each of 8 bit.
 * Each pin is configurable
 * Types of configuration
     * Input with internal pull-up